2022 approved revision:

-The UMES Faculty Assembly (FA), through UMES Faculty Assembly Councilors (the elected representatives of the UMES Faculty Assembly) and its representation in the UMES Senate, shall be the voice in recommending policies concerning all factors influencing the academic and intellectual environment of the University.
+The Faculty Assembly shall be a voice of the faculty in recommending policies concerning all factors influencing the academic and intellectual environment of the University.
 FA representatives to the UMES Senate are the voice of the FA to issues considered by the Senate.
-The FA shall elect representatives and alternates to the Council of the University of Maryland System Faculty (CUSF), the Faculty Advisory Council of the Maryland Higher Education Commission (MHEC) and other agencies and bodies, as appropriate.
+The FA shall elect representatives and alternates to the Council of the University of Maryland System Faculty (CUSF), the Faculty Advisory Council of the Maryland Higher Education Commission (MHEC) and other agencies and bodies as appropriate.
 Election procedures shall be as prescribed in Article VII.
-For matters of great importance (as determined by the FA Council), full faculty voting will be solicited (e.g. Presidential search, FA Constitution, Post-Tenure Review Policies etc.).
+For matters of great importance to the faculty, as determined by the FA, full faculty voting will be solicited.

 - act as the collective voice of the faculty,

 - participate actively in the process of formulating policies and procedures relating to issues of academic importance,

-- through its Executive Board, advise the President of the University of Maryland Eastern Shore, the Chancellor of the University of Maryland System, the Maryland Higher Education Commission and the Board o(Regents, and other bodies on significant issues pertinent to the faculty, and
+- through its Executive Board, advise the President of the University of Maryland Eastern Shore, the Chancellor of the University of Maryland System, the Maryland Higher Education Commission and the Board of Regents, and other bodies on significant issues pertinent to the faculty, and

 - serve as the referendum body of the faculty.

-The membership of the UMES Faculty Assembly, the UMES President (or designate).
-Vice Presidents, and official representatives of the UMES Senate may present matters to the Faculty Assembly in accordance with procedures specified in Article V.
+Sec.
+B. The membership of the Faculty Assembly, the UMES President (or designate), Vice Presidents, and official representatives of the UMES Senate may present matters to the FA in accordance with procedures specified in this constitution.

 Sec.
 C. The FA shall develop resolutions on behalf of the UMES Faculty.
 Resolutions adopted by the FA shall be presented to the President of the University of Maryland Eastern Shore or to official agencies, through the Executive Board, as appropriate, in accordance with procedures specified in this constitution.

 Article IV: Organization and Duties

-The officers of the FA shall consist of a Chair, Chair-Elect, the Immediate Past Chair, Secretary, Treasurer, Parliamentarian, and any other officers deemed necessary by the Faculty Assembly.
+The officers of the FA shall consist of a Chair, Chair Elect, the Immediate Past Chair, Secretary, Parliamentarian, chairs of standing committees, and any other officers deemed necessary by the Faculty Assembly.
 Officers shall constitute the Executive Board.

-- The Chair shall serve a term of one year, presiding over all meetings, and shall serve as an ex-officio member of all standing committees.
-After one term (one year) the Chair shall succeed to the office of Immediate Past Chair.
+- The Chair shall serve a term of one year, presiding over all meetings and serving as an ex-officio member of all standing committees.
+After one term of one year the Chair shall succeed to the office of Immediate Past Chair.

-- The Chair-elect shall act as Chair in the absence of the elected Chair and shall also be the coordinator of committee reports.
-After one term, the Chair-elect shall succeed to the office of the Chair.
+- The Chair Elect shall act as Chair in the absence of the Chair and shall also be the coordinator of committee reports.
+After one term, the Chair Elect shall succeed to the office of the Chair.

-- The Immediate Past Chair will serve as an advisory capacity and will act as the Chair in the absence of the Chair and the Chair-Elect.
+- The Immediate Past Chair will serve in an advisory capacity and will act as Chair in the absence of the Chair and the Chair Elect.

-- The Secretary shall compile and distribute agendas in advance of meetings, and shall keep and distribute minutes of all the proceedings of the meetings of the FA and of the Executive Board.
+- The Secretary shall compile and distribute agendas in advance of meetings, and shall keep and distribute minutes of all the proceedings of the meetings of the FA and of the Executive Board meetings.

-- The Parliamentarian shall advise the Chairperson regarding parliamentary and constitutional procedures.
+- The Parliamentarian shall advise the Chair regarding parliamentary and constitutional procedures.

-- The FA Executive Board shall meet and/or communicate before each regularly scheduled meeting of the FA Council to set the agenda and to discuss other matters of importance.
+- The FA Executive Board shall meet and/or communicate before each regularly scheduled meeting of the FA to set the agenda and to discuss other matters of importance.

 - Standing Committees

-- There shall be two (2) standing committees:
+- There shall be three (3) standing committees:

-The committee shall review and recommend policies, in consultation with the Provost and other administrators, on all matters which affect the Faculty in the areas of appointments, promotions, salaries, leaves of absence, retirement programs, insurance, fringe benefits, academic freedom and responsibilities, grievance procedures, and other matters pertaining to the welfare and activities of the faculty.
+The committee shall review and recommend policies, in consultation with the Provost and other administrators, on all matters which affect the Faculty in the areas of appointment, promotion, tenure, post-tenure, salary, leave of absence, sabbatical, retirement programs, insurance, benefits, academic freedom and responsibilities, grievance procedures, and other matters pertaining to the well-being and activities of the faculty.
 The Chair or another member of the committee will participate and attend administrative meetings to provide input on behalf of the Faculty Assembly where changes to these areas are concerned.

-The Committee shall review matters and recommend policies pertaining to academic standards, admissions, orientation, curriculum, library affairs, academic facilities, summer terms, winter term, academic calendar, catalog campus programs, Extension programs, honorary degrees, and recognition awards.
+The committee shall review matters and recommend policies pertaining to academic courses and standards, admissions, orientation, general education, curriculum, library, academic facilities, summer terms, winter term, academic calendar, catalog campus programs, Extension programs, honorary degrees, and recognition awards.